wanze/TemplateEngineFactory/README.md

 composer require wanze/template-engine-factory:^2.0
 ```

-This will automatically install the module in the `site/modules` directory.

-**Installing a template engine**
+This installs the module and its bundled template engine called _TemplateEngineProcessWire_.
+This template engine uses
+ProcessWire's internal `TemplateFile` class for rendering.
+Other template engines are added to the factory by installing
+separate ProcessWire modules.

+### Installing Twig and other template engines

 Each template engine is a separate ProcessWire module.
-If you would like to use [Twig](https://github.com/wanze/TemplateEngineTwig),
+For example, if you want to use [Twig](https://github.com/wanze/TemplateEngineTwig),
-you may execute the following command instead:
+execute the following command:

 ```
 composer require wanze/template-engine-twig:^2.0
 ```

-This will install the _Template Engine Twig_ and _Template Engine Factory_ modules in one step.
+This will install the _TemplateEngineTwig_ and _TemplateEngineFactory_ modules in one step, no need to install both

-After the installation, make sure to enable the _Template Engine Factory_ module and also the module providing a template
-engine in the ProcessWire backend.
+separately.
+It also installs the Twig dependencies, pretty neat!

 > ℹ️ This module includes test dependencies.
 If you are installing it on production with `composer install`, make sure to
 pass the `--no-dev` flag to omit autoloading any unnecessary test dependencies!.